-Although Jones as the translator remained almost unknown, his Mahāvastu is highly important, even if not faultless (he did it just before Edgerton’s work on BHS was published).
+Although Jones as its translator remained almost unknown, his Mahāvastu is highly important, even if not faultless (he did it just before Edgerton’s work on BHS was published).
 Beside Sanskrit, Pāli, Latin, Greek, Romance and Germanic languages he was also familiar with Celtic, Slavic, Scandinavian, Hungarian, Semitic, Persian, Chinese and Japanese.
 In library he was known as a skilful bibliographer, but the detailed bibliography of Celtology remained unfinished.

 Publications: M.A. thesis: The native Italian element in early Roman religion.
 Manuscript 1914.

-– Two articles on Buddhism in Welsh, 1941 & 1946; articles on Celtic studies.
+– Two articles on Buddhism in Welsh, 1941 & 1946; articles on Celtic studies; Welsh translations of European literature.

 – Translated: Mahāvastu.
 3 Vols.
 S.B.B.
 16, 18-19.
 L. 1949-56.

 Sources: Obituary by Thomas Parry, Cylchgrawn Llyfrgell Genedlaethol Cymru / National Library of Wales Journal 10, 1957 in welshjournals.llgc.org.uk; J.K.
-Evans, in Dict. of Welsh Biography 2001 (https://biography.wales/article/s2-JONE-JAM-1892); J.N.
+Evans, in Dict. of Welsh Biography 2001 (biography.wales/article/s2-JONE-JAM-1892); J.N.
 Silk, “Keeping up with Joneses”, ARIRIAB 17, 2014, 427-442.